aeon-toolkit/aeon/docs/api_reference/base.md

 The interval is in minutes, and checkpoint timing is approximate.
 Periodic writes occur at the next algorithm-specific safe boundary after the interval has elapsed.
-For Arsenal, this is after a complete batch has joined and its results and RNG state have been committed.
-Long-running batches can therefore delay checkpoints beyond the requested interval.
+For Arsenal, this is after a complete batch has joined and its results and RNG state have been committed; for TemporalDictionaryEnsemble, after an evaluated parameter combination has been retained or discarded.
+A long-running batch or evaluation can therefore delay checkpoints beyond the requested interval.
+A TDE checkpoint holds the fitted ensemble members, each keeping the word counts for its training subsample, so files are as large as the fitted model.
 A successful fit also writes a final checkpoint.
 With `checkpoint_interval=None`, only the final automatic write occurs; with `checkpoint_path=None`, automatic writes are disabled.
 Manual `clf.save_checkpoint(path)` is available after fitting.
 A killed job